How much does an interior designer cost? (and what it means for your home value)

 How to pick the right interior designer for you

-3. Set your budget.
-Think about how much you have to spend on the entire project — not just on the interior designer.
+• Set your budget.
+Think about how much you have to spend on the entire project, including the interior designer.
 This will help you narrow down your interior designer search.

 Questions to ask potential interior designers